Pakir Ali

-Pakir Ali is a Sri Lankan retired professional footballer and football coach, who currently manages Bangladesh Premier League side Bangladesh Police FC.
-His last success was leading the Sheikh Jamal Dhanmondi Club to the Bangladesh League 2011 crown.
-As a footballer, he played for Bangladeshi clubs Dhaka Abahani, Dhaka Mohammedan and Indian club Vasco SC Goa during the late 1980s and early 90s.
+Pakir Ali is a Sri Lankan retired professional footballer and football coach, who last managed Bangladesh Premier League club Bangladesh Police FC.
+His highest success as a coach was leading the Sheikh Jamal DC to the 2010–11 Bangladesh League title.

+Playing career

+As a footballer, Ali spent almost a decade with Bangladeshi club Abahani Krira Chakra along with his compatriot Ratnayaka Premalal.
+Prior to that, he played for Indian club Vasco SC in 1980, and appeared in the Goa Professional League.

 Biography

 Pakir was a passionate footballer and currently a successful football coach.
 He holds AFC A coaching license.
 Since 2016, he has been working as the head coach of the Sri Lanka national football team.
 He was also in charge of Chirag United Kerala FC in the I-League, but his team relegated form the 2011–12 season.
+In February 2012, he was sacked by the club and was succeeded by Ananta Kumar Ghosh.